Canada Day 2013

-The kiss and coffee are usually followed by the same one-word question she has been asking for I don’t remember how long: “Anything?”
+The kiss and coffee are often followed by the same one-word question: “Anything?”

 This morning’s “anything” was an article which I sent to the local papers about the national security implications and cost to the taxpayer of the then Minister of Foreign Affairs, John Baird, who has never been forthright with Canadians about his lifestyle choices, partying with friends over the Christmas holidays at the Canadian High Commission in London.

 “Maybe you should just give up,” she said, “you will never get their attention, it’s pointless.”

 “If I don’t get their attention then I have failed.
 In everything I have tried to do, I have failed.”